nahushrk/trinetra/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request if you would like to contribute or report any bugs.

+### Development Setup (using uv)

+For development, we recommend using [uv](https://github.com/astral-sh/uv) for fast, modern Python dependency management and virtual environments.

+1. Install uv (if not already):

+    ```bash
+    pip install uv
+    ```

+2. Set up the development environment:

+    ```bash
+    make dev-setup
+    ```

+3. Run formatting and tests:

+    ```bash
+    make format
+    make test
+    # or run all checks
+    make all
+    ```

+This will create a `.venv` using uv and install all development dependencies.
+All development commands (format, test, etc.) are run inside this environment.

+For production deployment, use a standard venv and pip as described in the Installation section above.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.